-School of Music undergraduate and graduate curricula and information for all academic programs, including comprehensives and outreach for the graduate Master of Music program, can be found in the Academic Information section of the Inside Music website.
+School of Music undergraduate and graduate curricula and information for all academic programs, including comprehensives and outreach for the graduate Master of Music program, can be found on the Current Students page.

-A checklist version of your curriculum is always available. (on the inside music website or in CFA 108) Use it, along with an academic audit, to determine your progress towards completing the requirements for your degree.
-You can view and print your academic record, including an academic audit, along with other information, at any time. http://www.cmu.edu/hub
+A checklist version of your curriculum is always available. (on the Current Students page or in CFA 108) Use it, along with an academic audit, to determine your progress towards completing the requirements for your degree.
+You can view and print your academic record, including an academic audit, along with other information, at any time at the Hub.

 Required Major Studio and Major EnsembleTo be defined as a music major, you must register for major studio during each semester in residence.
 In addition, if you are an undergraduate music major or a graduate orchestral instrument major, you must also register for a major ensemble during each semester in residence.

-If applicable, you must complete and submit an online Chamber Music Request Form (Group) or Chamber Music Request Form (String Quartet) (on the current student music website or in CFA 108).
+If applicable, you must complete and submit an online Chamber Music Request Form for either a group or string quartet.
 The School of Music will add the course to your schedule.
 Chamber Music study may be arranged only with a coach approved by the School of Music.

-You must complete and submit a Collaborative Piano Permission Form (on the current student music website or in CFA 108).
+You must complete and submit a Collaborative Piano Permission Form (also available in CFA 108).
 The School of Music will add the course to your schedule.

 Elective Private Studio Lessons